 This event occurs when a tab is expanded or collapsed.
 You may want to defer execution of code until a tab is expanded.

-Any script that interacts with the contents of an IFRAME will fail unless the contents of the IFRAME has completed loading.
-This event provides a location to include script that will execute as soon as the contents of the IFRAME have completed loading.
+Any script that interacts with an IFRAME will fail unless the contents of the IFRAME have completed loading.
+This event provides a location to include script that executes as soon as the contents of the IFRAME have completed loading.